Summary

 At its introduction, CSP was pitched as a flexible licensing program that allowed you to re-adjust your subscription licences every month.

 You may still do so.
-However, in March 2022, Microsoft made the most flexible monthly subscription 20% more expensive than before.
-That was in addition to the most prominent Microsoft 365 price uplift in history.
+However, in 2022, Microsoft made the most flexible monthly subscription 20% more expensive than the annual option.

-You may choose one of the three subscriptions, all of which have a seven-day cancellation period:
+You may choose one of the three subscription types, all of which have a seven-day cancellation period:

-1. Monthly subscription.
+Monthly subscription.
 Your partner will invoice you every month for how much you use.
-It is the most flexible option but costs 20% more than an annual subscription.
+It is the most flexible option, but costs 20% more than an annual subscription.

-2. Annual subscription.
-You commit for the year in advance, but you may be billed monthly.
-You can't downsize until the end of the subscription unless you cancel it in the first seven days.
-After that, you will have to pay for the rest of the subscription.
+Annual subscription.
+You commit for the year in advance.
+You can pay upfront or be billed monthly, but monthly billing costs 5% more than paying upfront since April 2025.
+You can't downsize until the end of the subscription unless you cancel within the first 7 days.
+After that, you will have to pay the remaining subscription fee.

 Microsoft CSP licensing is different from other programs

-If you currently purchase your licenses through a Microsoft Enterprise Agreement, you may find that similar CSP licenses have more restrictive terms and conditions.
+If you currently purchase your licences through a Microsoft Enterprise Agreement, you may find that similar CSP licences have more restrictive terms and conditions.

 Here are a few examples:

-1. Microsoft 365 E3 and E5 have reduced benefits compared to the Microsoft Enterprise Agreement.
-For instance, they do not permit installing on-premises Exchange and SharePoint servers.
+Microsoft 365 E3 and E5 offer fewer benefits compared to the same licences procured via a Microsoft Enterprise Agreement.
+For instance, the MCA Product Terms do not permit installing on-premises Exchange and SharePoint servers, while the EA terms do.

 Some differences may disappear or be reduced in the future as Microsoft is gradually making CSP the primary licensing channel.